aybarsyildiz/angular-login-interface/README.md

 ## Login

-You can use mocking data from `src/lib/services/user.service.ts` to test the login page,<br
+You can use mocking data from `src/lib/services/user.service.ts` to test the login page,

 ![Alt text](/src/lib/images/imgLogin.png?raw=true "Login Screen Screenshot")

 ## Register

 Since the application uses mocking data, you can register and login with the account untill you restart the app.

 ![Alt text](/src/lib/images/imgRegister.png?raw=true "Register Screen Screenshot")